 When Davis landed in Los Angeles in August 1990, he fully expected to be arrested again.
 This time he was handled a letter instead.
 It announced that the Secretary of State had unilaterally decided to classify him as a “parolee in the public interest” and let him go.

 During this period Davis moved to Vermont, a safe haven that remained his home for the rest of his life.
 However, he never stopped fighting for his vision for a world without borders.
-In July 2013, just a week before he died, Davis was still finding ways to spread the word.
+In July 2013, just a week before he died on July 24, just shy of 92 years old, Davis was still finding ways to spread the word.
 At this point NSA whistleblower Edward Snowden was trapped in a Moscow airport after his US passport was revoked.
 For Davis the response was obvious: the World Service Authority would issue him one.

 The World Passport may not have reached Snowden*, but Davis made his point one last time.
 “All we're doing is conforming to the idea that human rights must be protected by law," he told reporters.
 "The world passport opens the door.
 Anyone can get it; everyone is a human being, everyone has a right to travel.'"

-* It did reach contacts in Russia near Snowden, according to WSA's David Gallup, but whether Snowden received it has not been confirmed.
+* It did reach contacts in Russia near Snowden, according to WSA's David Gallup, but whether Snowden received it wasn't confirmed.

 Greg Guma knew Garry Davis for more than 20 years, co-authoring and editing two of his books, Passport to Freedom: A Guide for World Citizens and Dear World: A Global Odyssey.
-A memorial service for Davis will be held at Burlington City Arts in Burlington, Vermont on January 5, 2014 at 3 p.m.
+A memorial service for Davis was held at Burlington City Arts in Burlington, Vermont on January 5, 2014.